 In some communities, the image of the Buddha is bathed and

-special offerings are made, and sometimes there is a procession of Buddhist
+special offerings are made, and often there is a procession of Buddhist

 In India, monastics may make